compulim/react-chain-of-responsibility/README.md

 ## Inspirations

 This package is heavily inspired by the [Redux](https://redux.js.org/) middleware, especially [`applyMiddleware`](https://github.com/reduxjs/redux/blob/master/docs/api/applyMiddleware.md) and [`compose`](https://github.com/reduxjs/redux/blob/master/docs/api/compose.md).
-[This article](https://medium.com/@jacobp100/you-arent-using-redux-middleware-enough-94ffe991e6) explained the concept well.
+We read [this article](https://medium.com/@jacobp100/you-arent-using-redux-middleware-enough-94ffe991e6) to understand the concept, followed by some more readings on functional programming.

 Over multiple years, this pattern is proved to be very flexible and expandable in [Bot Framework Web Chat](https://github.co/microsoft/BotFramework-WebChat/).
 Internal parts of Web Chat is written as middleware consumed by itself.
 Smaller bundle size can be achieved by removing middleware and treeshaking them off.